Eddington luminosity: Derivation

+where $q_e$ is the average number of electrons per atomic mass unit in the gas.
+The numerator here is the star's relative luminosity driving gas off the star and the denominator gives its relative gravitational strength pulling the gas in.

 Different limits for different materials

 The derivation above for the outward light pressure assumes a hydrogen plasma.
 In other circumstances the pressure balance can be different from what it is for hydrogen.

 In an evolved star with a pure helium atmosphere, the electric field would have to lift a helium nucleus (an alpha particle), with nearly 4 times the mass of a proton, while the radiation pressure would act on 2 free electrons.
 Thus twice the usual Eddington luminosity would be needed to drive off an atmosphere of pure helium.

 At very high temperatures, as in the environment of a black hole or neutron star, high-energy photons can interact with nuclei, or even with other photons, to create an electron–positron plasma.
 In that situation the combined mass of the positive–negative charge carrier pair is approximately 918 times smaller (half of the proton-to-electron mass ratio), while the radiation pressure on the positrons doubles the effective upward force per unit mass, so the limiting luminosity needed is reduced by a factor of ≈ 918×2.

 The exact value of the Eddington luminosity depends on the chemical composition of the gas layer and the spectral energy distribution of the emission.
 A gas with cosmological abundances of hydrogen and helium is much more transparent than gas with solar abundance ratios.
 Atomic line transitions can greatly increase the effects of radiation pressure, and line-driven winds exist in some bright stars (e.g., Wolf–Rayet and O-type stars).

-Super-Eddington luminosities
+As massive stars evolve the ratio of their luminosity to their mass increases.
+When they reach an Eddington parameter close to unity, strong stellar winds from radiation pressure expel the outer hydrogen rich layer, leaving these stars to appear helium enriched.

 The role of the Eddington limit in today's research lies in explaining the very high mass loss rates seen in, for example, the series of outbursts of η Carinae in 1840–1860.
 The regular, line-driven stellar winds can only explain a mass loss rate of around ×10^−4~×10^−3 solar masses per year, whereas losses of up to 1/2 solar mass per year are needed to understand the η Carinae outbursts.
 This can be done with the help of the super-Eddington winds driven by broad-spectrum radiation.